IDinsight/ask-a-question/docs/components/qa-service/llm-response.md

 ```

-#### Enable Align Score

-To enable using AlignScore for checking content consistency, set `ALIGN_SCORE_METHOD`
-config variable to `AlignScore`.
-See [Configuring AAQ](../../deployment/config-options.md)
-for ways to set this.

-#### Setup infrastructure

 To use AlignScore, AAQ needs access to the AlignScore service.
-This can be deployed
-using a docker container.
-See [AlignScore](../../other-components/align-score/index.md) under
+See
-__Other Components__ for how to do this.
+[documentation](../../other-components/align-score/index.md) for how to setup
+the service and configure AAQ to call it.